What are the most important Google Analytics metrics you can measure, and what can you use that data for?

 Scroll down to the table to see more specifics and metrics for each channel.
 Hover over a heading (Engaged sessions, for instance) for a helpful tooltip about what the metric means.

-Whether you’ve got international traffic or your visitors are more hyper-local, the Demographics report can help you get a good idea of where your website visitors are located.
+Whether you’ve got international traffic or your visitors are more local, the Demographics report can help you get a good idea of where your website visitors are located.
 This can help you decide which areas to target with your content or ads.

 In MonsterInsights, find your top countries in the Overview report:

-In Google Analytics 4, navigate to Reports » Demographics » Demographics overview.
+In Google Analytics, navigate to Reports » Demographics » Demographics overview.
 The card at the top displays users by country, and there’s a card underneath that one that shows users by city.
 Click the link to view countries or cities on the card – whichever one will help you the most.

 Which pages on your site are visitors landing on?
 Finding out which pages people are entering your site on can help you gain a lot of insights, such as: